myreceiptt/stacks-vault-and-escrow/README.md

 # Stacks Vault & Escrow

-A conceptual and philosophical foundation before code
+> A conceptual and philosophical foundation before code

 ---

 ## 1. Background — How This Started

-This project began from an exploration of the **Stacks blockchain**: its relationship to Bitcoin, its security posture, and its unique position as a smart contract layer anchored to Bitcoin finality.
+This project began from an exploration of the **Stacks blockchain**:
+Its relationship to Bitcoin, its security posture, and its unique position as a smart contract layer anchored to Bitcoin finality.

 The initial question was simple but fundamental: